Ethics of Big Data

 The annual Symposium on the Ethics of Big Data brings together business and academic leaders interested in examining the implications of bias in analysis, privacy issues in collecting data, and unintended consequences of decision support analysis.
 The fourth annual symposium was scheduled to coincide with Data Privacy Day, an international observance of the importance of being the custodians of privacy.
 A snow storm forced delay of the event.
 It was held May 1, 2019.

-This year's event was defined by the keynote presenter, Dr. Michael Zimmer, a internationally recognized leader in the investigation of data privacy.
+This year's event was organized by the keynote presenter, Dr. Michael Zimmer, an internationally recognized leader in the investigation of data privacy.

 'We clearly have entered the era of big data.
 Armed with petabytes

 of transaction data, clickstreams and cookie logs, as well as data from

 social networks, mobile phones, and the "internet of things," a wide

 range of economic interests, including marketing, health care,

 manufacturing, education, and government, are now in pursuit of the